-The Denver Basin region is an area of about 8,000 square miles in eastern Colorado east of the Front Range which extends from near Colorado Springs north to near the Wyoming state line.
-Physiographically this is in the dissected Piedmont section of the Great Plains.
+The Denver basin region covers an area of about 8,000 square miles in eastern Colorado east of the Front Range, which extends from near Colorado Springs north to near the Wyoming State line.
+Physiographically, this is in the dissected Piedmont section of the Great Plains.

-Structurally, it is a broad gentle basin, steeper on the west flank alont the uplifted mountain front.
-The margins of the Denver Basin region are defined by the outcrop of the basal coal-bearing part of the Laramie Formation.
-These beds are well exposed along the foothills hogbacks extending from near Colorado Springs to Boulder where dips may be near vertical but flatten rapidly to 5° or less into the basin.
-They are less well exposed northeastward to Greeley, and poorly exposed on the north, east, and south edges of the region.
-They occur at depths probably less than 1,000 feet throughout the region.
+Structurally, it is a broad, gentle basin, steeper on the west flank along the uplifted mountain front.
+The margins of the Denver basin region are defined by the outcrop of the coal-bearing basal part of the Laramie Formation.
+These beds are well-exposed along the foothills hogbacks extending from near Colorado Springs to Boulder, where dips may be near-vertical but flatten rapidly to $5^{\circ}$ or less eastward into the basin.
+They are less well-exposed northeastward to Greeley; and poorly exposed on the north, east, and south edges of the region.
+They occur at depths of probably less than 1,000 feet throughout most of the basin.

-The coals occur throughout the area in the Laramie Formation of late Upper Cretaceous age, which correlates with the prolific Vermejo Formation of the Raton Mesa region.
-In the southern part of the basin a few lenticular coal seams also occur in the Paleocene Dawson arkose, more coarsely clastic than, but roughly time equivalent to part of the Raton Formation.
+The coals occur throughout the area in the Laramie Formation of late Upper Cretaceous age, which correlates with the Vermejo Formation of the Raton basin region.
+In the southern part of the basin, a few lenticular coal seams also occur in the Dawson arkose, which is more coarsely clastic than, but roughly the time equivalent of, part of the Raton Formation.

 In the northern part of the basin, beds above the Laramie Formation contain lenticular coals.
-These are called the Arapahoe Formation, Upper Cretaceous-Paleocene age, and the Paleocene Denver Formation.
-These formations correlate in part with the Dawson arkose to the south and with the Coalmont Formation in the North Park region and the Fort Union in the Green River region.
+These are called the Arapahoe Formation, of Upper Cretaceous-Paleocene age, and the Paleocene Denver Formation.
+These formations correlate in part with the Coalmont Formation of the North Park region and the Fort Union of the Green River region.